ebresler/Bamazon/README.md

 5. Finally the app prompts the user again to see if they wish to continue shopping or if they are done.

-## Video of Working App for Customer View
+## Screenshots and Video of Working App for Customer View

-1. A video .mov demo of the Node application can be found in the repository
+1. A video (.mov) demo and screenshots of the Node application can be found in the repository.